BirkdaleHigh/Python-Example-debug-module/README.md

 # Debugging and Modules
-Use this as a reasource to get your head around the debugger by using it to learn how modules in python work.
+Use this as a resource to get your head around the debugger by using it to learn how modules in python work.

 ## Why Debug
 The debugger is a program you can use to inspect your program in python.
-When programming it is necessary to understand hows your functions, logic and variables are intereacting.
-You could try very hard to make up a mental picutre of how the computer will reason about you code.
+When programming it is necessary to understand how your functions, logic and variables are interacting.
+You could try very hard to make up a mental picture of how the computer will reason about your code.
 Since your computer is already doing that by running the program, just ask it to tell you.
 A debugger is how you do that.

 ## Instructions